Phonics at Downfield Primary School

 The journey children make towards becoming proficient and successful readers and spellers, starts with their phonic learning journey.
 This is arguably the most important journey a learner will ever make.

-At Downfield, we believe in an organised program of teaching and learning with a two pronged approach to teaching systematic, synthetic phonics.
+At Downfield, we believe in an organised programme of teaching and learning with a two pronged approach to teaching systematic, synthetic phonics.
 We are very proud of the strong links between our approach to teaching phonics and the high quality, matched reading materials provided for pupils to support their reading development in school and at home.

 Our approach to teaching phonics is based on a belief in supporting children in developing the three core skills of blending to read, segmenting to spell and handwriting.
 Through our consistent and organised approach, children are taught to recognise the basic and complex alphabetic code of which our language is made up and to apply this in spoken and written language.